era-platform/cene/notes/docs.md

 The `ns-shadow-name` and `ns-shadow-string` functions can be used to establish local macros.
 A namespace created this way even works the same way as the old one when it's used in a `procure-...` primitive.
 This way, we can imagine that the namespace's own identity is stored under an entry somewhere in the namespace, just using a key that we don't have the ability to construct.

+-
 ```
 (defn procure-name mode ns ...)
 ```
 Uses the given namespace to obtain a first-class name value.
 The given modality must be the current one.

+-
 ```
 (defn procure-defined mode ns ...)
 ```
 Blocks until the given namespace has a defined Staccato value and then returns it.
 The given modality must be the current one.

+-
 ```
 (defn procure-put-defined ns value ...)
 ```
 Constructs a monad that, if invoked, installs a definition so that the given namespace has a defined Staccato value, namely the given one.
 If the definition cannot be installed, the program is in error; other computations that depend on the defined value may or may not be canceled or retroactively voided.

+-
 ```
 (defn no-effects ignored ...)
 ```
 Constructs a monad that, if invoked, does nothing.

+-
 ```
 (defn join-effects a b ...)
 ```
 Constructs a monad that, if invoked, performs the effects of both of the given monads.

+-
 ```
 (defn assert-current-modality mode ...)
 ```
 Returns `(nil)`.
 The given modality must be the current one.
 If it isn't, this causes an error.

+-
 ```
 (defn compile-expression
   mode unique-ns definition-ns stx out-ns ...)
 ```
 Constructs a monad that, if invoked, macroexpands the given `stx` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a desugarable Staccato expression.
 If the expression is successfully computed, it is defined directly in the given `out-ns`.
 The given modality must be the current one.

-TODO: Implement this.
+**TODO**: Implement this.

-TODO: Redesign our commutative monadic effects to be an opaque set rather than having intermediate results.
+**TODO**: Redesign our commutative monadic effects to be an opaque set rather than having intermediate results.

-TODO: Redesign all our effectful primitives, such as `compile-expression`, so that they don't take a `mode` parameter.
+**TODO**: Redesign all our effectful primitives, such as `compile-expression`, so that they don't take a `mode` parameter.

+-
 ```
 (defn get-current-modality body ...)
 body (fn mode ...)
 ```
 Constructs a monad.
 If invoked, it calls the callback in the same tick with the current modality, and it performs the callback's monadic side effects.

-TODO: Don't actually implement the below promise operations.
+**TODO**: Don't actually implement the below promise operations.
 Use namespaces as promises; we can already do this for macros now.
 Delete these designs once we've settled on some more details about how namespaces, tables, LVars, and lifelines work.
 (See roadmap.txt.)

+-
 ```
 (defn new-promise then ...)
 then (fn mode promise ...)
 ```
 Constructs a monad.
 If invoked, it calls the callback in a later tick with the then-current modality and a fresh promise value, and it performs the callback's monadic side effects.
 The promise is not yet fulfilled.

+-
 ```
 (defn promise-fulfillment promise then ...)
 then (fn mode fulfillment ...)
 ```
 Constructs a monad.
 If invoked, it calls the callback in a later tick with the then-current modality and the promise's fulfillment value, and it performs the callback's monadic side effects.
 If the promise is never actually fulfilled, this callback will not be called.

+-
 ```
 (defn promise-put-fulfillment promise fulfillment ...)
 ```
 Constructs a monad.
 If invoked, it installs the given value as the fulfillment value of the promise, or it causes an error if a fulfillment value has already been installed for the promise.
 (The meaning of "already" may depend on how the current modality works.
 For modalities that are temporal in the concrete sense of a wall clock, it has its usual meaning.)

+-

+-

+-

 Yes, we're using deterministic, referentially transparent side effects during macroexpansion.
 Since a macro will necessarily need to *read* existing definitions in order for its implementation code to do anything at all, we're allowing other blocking reads by way of `procure-defined`.
 For referential transparency, the corresponding `procure-put-defined` writes are performed in a commutative monad.
 If two or more conflicting writes are performed, all definitions that depended on reading those writes will be retroactively updated.
 Usually, conflicting definitions are an error.
 However, at a REPL, definitions from a newer command may take the place of definitions from an older command without error.
 Errors or updates may cascade through several layers of other definitions that depended on them.